panwkratke/library/README.md

 Please build the app with the default profile or dev profile - prod profile not yet finished.

 You can say the app is done with the online library motive. <br>
-At the star you should register a new user. <br>
+At the start you should register a new user. <br>
 During registration you will be asked to pick a role from USER, ADMIN, CREATOR: <br>

 USER : <br>